All About Visiting Yellowstone in June

 There are almost as many things to see in Yellowstone in June as there are to do as sightseeing is one of the most popular activities in the park from the shooting geysers to wildlife to colorful hot springs.
 But during this time of year, many of the famous sights will be swamped with crowds.
 Below, we’ve created two lists based on whether you want to see the famous sights or go off the beaten path to avoid the crowds at some lesser-known but no less impressive sites.
-Neither list is exhaustive so make sure to do your own research on what piques your interest in the park.
+Neither list is exhaustive so check out our list to see what piques your interests.

 The crowded– but classic– sights

-Old Faithful Geyser: This Yellowstone icon is a must see, even if you’ve already been to the park and seen it before.
+Old Faithful Geyser: This Yellowstone icon is a must-see, even if you’ve already been to the park and seen it before.
 Most geysers erupt unpredictably and it is difficult to know when to be at a particular site to see the eruption.
 But Old Faithful has lived up to its name and consistently erupts about every 30 minutes, spewing thousands of gallons of boiling water hundreds of feet in the air.
 Once you get to the parking lot for the visitor center near the geyser, you’ll be able to see the exact predictions for each geyser in the area so that you can get a good seat for Old Faithful or other geysers that are predicted to erupt.
-This is probably the most visited site in the entire park, so make sure to get there early and to explore the surrounding geyser basin to make your visit worthwhile.
+The most visited site in the park, so arrive early to explore the surrounding geyser basin.

-Lamar Valley: This much more out-of-the-way valley in the north eastern section of the park gives visitors a chance to see wildlife with less crowds than in Hayden Valley.
-The bison will be calving here in June and while there aren’t as many elk, Lamar valley is your best bet for seeing one of Yellowstone’s wolf packs.
+Lamar Valley: This much more out-of-the-way valley in the northeastern section of the park gives visitors a chance to see wildlife with fewer crowds than in Hayden Valley.
+The bison are calving in June and while there aren’t as many elk, Lamar Valley is your best bet for seeing one of Yellowstone’s wolf packs.
 Try to go in the early morning or near evening to see these elusive hunters and bring a good pair of binoculars as they might be as far away as across the valley.

-Sheepeater cliff: This little known feature of Yellowstone is a picnic area as well as a remnant of volcanic times.
+Sheepeater Cliff: This little-known feature of Yellowstone is a picnic area as well as a remnant of volcanic times.
 Much like Devil’s Postpile National Monument in the Sierra Nevada mountains, this cliff of basalt formed hexagonal rows when it cooled after a volcanic eruption formed it.
-A great place to escape the crowds to have your picnic lunch as well as do some rock scrambling up the cliff, this is a little known spot in Yellowstone.
+A great place to escape the crowds to have your picnic lunch as well as do some rock scrambling up the cliff for this hidden gem.